“It’s very scary when you run out of distractions.”

 Irrational Man portrays a guy that kills not for love or for hate or even for passion.
 Instead, Dishonest Abe kills a judge out of sheer boredom.
 This begs a chilling question: Can depression manifest as boredom, so much so that it drives people to kill?
 I guess the real answer is that this is always possible, but it might make sense here to analyze Abe via his recent diagnoses and assess how each of them could (in theory) lead a person to commit murder.

-Major Depressive Disorder – Just called depression, it is possible of course that Abe is bored and his depression is most obvious as a bored philosophy professor having his own existential life crisis.
-There might be something deeper here.
+Just called depression, it is possible of course that Abe is a bored philosophy professor having his own existential life crisis.
 Abe might actually be incredibly angry.
 Rumors around the school allude to a close friend that stepped on a landmine, a mother that committed suicide, and a best friend that ran off with Abe’s ex-wife.
 Though bored on the surface, Abe may actually be brooding.
 He controls his rage with alcohol and is unable to perform sexually due to fear of what might happen if he becomes too close to another woman.
 On top of that, his lack of performance is a direct insult to his manhood, only capitalizing on his frustration.

 While it may be that Abe commits a murder out of boredom, the more likely conclusion is that he is furious.
 He sees yet another man getting away with sticking it to a victim and he decides to act.
 Not everyone yells or swears or throws a tantrum when they are mad; some stew until they do something unexpectedly evil, like Abe.
 This is most obvious when he attempts to murder Jill after she insists he go to the police.
 Only someone with a lot of pent-up madness could attempt to kill his lover like that.
 Irrational he may be, but the lack of reasons to kill a stranger comes from Abe’s lack of anger expression, not something as harmless as boredom.